tochman/the_blue_print/chapters/09-3-cicd-pipeline-implementation.md

 CI/CD (Continuous Integration/Continuous Deployment) is like having a smart, reliable assistant that never sleeps.
 This assistant takes your code changes, runs all your tests, checks for quality issues, builds your application, and deploys it to the right environment, all without human intervention.

-## Why CI/CD Transforms How Teams Ship Software
+## Why CI/CD transforms how teams ship software

 Let me share a transformation story.
 A startup team I worked with used to deploy manually every Friday afternoon.
 The process took 3-4 hours, often failed, and regularly led to weekend emergency fixes.
 Team members dreaded deployment days, and features took weeks to reach users.